learn-co-curriculum/phase-1-practice-toy-tale/README.md

 ![Toy Tale working app](https://curriculum-content.s3.amazonaws.com/phase-1/communicating-with-the-server/toy_tale.gif)

-> **Note**: this lab does not contain tests.
-You will be working from the
-> requirements described below and verifying that your code is working correctly
-> in the browser.
+Note that this lab **does not contain tests**.
+You will be working from the requirements described below and verifying that your code is working correctly in the browser.

+Once you're done, be sure to commit and push your code up to GitHub, then submit the assignment using CodeGrade.
+Even though this practice lab does not have tests, it must still be submitted through CodeGrade in order to be marked as complete in Canvas.

 ## Start Up the Server